 Key Stage 3 study club is the perfect place for students to complete homework, review topics they have found difficult in lessons and access exam practice.
 The club runs on a drop-in basis, so students can attend as and when they require some extra support with their maths or to complete their homework.
 The club is supervised by a different, qualified maths teacher each week.
 Therefore, it is also the perfect opportunity for students to hear explanations from other maths teachers in the department instead of just from their own teacher.
 This can often be helpful in understanding a topic they find difficult.

 We offer our students opportunities to work beyond the curriculum throughout the year.
 Students are invited to work through puzzles and challenges, often linked to universities and businesses.

 We invite our top set students to complete the UKMT Maths Challenges each year, with many of our students achieving certificates and some moving on to the next stage of competition.

 We also enter a team into the UKMT Team Challenge competition, requiring selected students to work together to solve complex problems.
-This follows opportunities for students to experience the same style of competition with internal practice challenges between teaching groups.
+This allows opportunities for students to experience the same style of competition with internal practice challenges between teaching groups.

 We encourage students to attend university days to experience the subject in a different light.